Flat and Low Slope Roofing Materials

 Membrane Roof

 Deck Shield is the most reliable and durable roofing option for patio and exploited flat roofs.
-If you want to go out to your open roof or even have picnics there periodically, this is the most fitting material.
+If you want to go out or even have picnics there periodically, this is the most appropriate material.

 PROS:

-1. Deck Shield provides reliable protection against leaks even in heavy rain.
+1. Deck Shield provides reliable protection against leaks in heavy rain.

 3. Fast installation and maintainability.